mrahtz/easy-tf-log/README.md

 # Easy TensorFlow Logging

-It happens to me all the time that I'm prototyping something and just want to be able to _magically_ graph some value from code without going through all the usual steps to set up TensorFlow logging properly.
+Are you prototyping something and want to be able to _magically_ graph some value without going through all the usual steps to set up TensorFlow logging properly?

 `easy_tf_log` is a simple module to do just that.
-Just

 ```
 from easy_tf_log import tflog
 ```

-then you can do e.g.
+then you can do

 ```
 for i in range(10):
     tflog('really_interesting_variable_name', i)
 ```

-and you'll find a directory `logs` that you can point TensorBoard to:
+and you'll find a directory `logs` that you can point TensorBoard to

 `$ tensorboard --logdir logs`

-to get:
+to get

 ![](tensorboard_screenshot.png)